OpenMLRL/CoMLRL/docs/content/_index.md

 {{% tab "Q&A" %}}

-- <em style="font-weight: 500; color: #a45b74;"> "Do you have test-time multi-agent methods?"</em>
+- <em style="font-weight: 500; color: #a45b74;"> "Do you include test-time multi-agent methods?"</em>

   No, this library primarily focuses on optimizing LLM collaboration by MARL.
 Designing multi-agent test-time interactions is not our strength.
 Users refer to <a href="https://github.com/microsoft/autogen">AutoGen</a>, <a href="https://langroid.github.io/langroid/">langroid</a>, <a href="https://github.com/TsinghuaC3I/MARTI">MARTI</a> for help.

 - <em style="font-weight: 500; color: #a45b74;"> "Do you support self-play or self-improvement by MARL?"</em>

   No, we are just focusing LLM collaboration formalized as <a href="https://www.fransoliehoek.net/docs/OliehoekAmato16book.pdf">Dec-POMDP</a>.
 The algorithms in this library does not cover competitive or mixed-game scenarios.
-Users may refer to <a href="https://github.com/spiral-rl/spiral">Spiral</a> and <a href="https://github.com/vsubramaniam851/multiagent-ft/tree/main">Multi-Agent Fine-Tuning</a> for help.
+Users may refer to <a href="https://github.com/spiral-rl/spiral">Spiral</a> and <a href="https://github.com/vsubramaniam851/multiagent-ft/tree/main">MAFT</a> for help.

 - <em style="font-weight: 500; color: #a45b74;"> "Do you support distributed training?"</em>